-With 4,500 sq. ft. of effective coverage, this model is able draw out up to 50 pints of water from your basement’s air each day, allowing it to comfortably remain at the 35% relative humidity threshold.
-You’ll hardly even need mess with this unit once it is running, either, thanks to its use of an easy-access side filter panel and its hefty 1.8 gallon reservoir.
+With 4,500 sq. ft. of effective coverage, this model is able to draw out up to 50 pints of water from your basement’s air each day, allowing it to comfortably remain at the 35% relative humidity threshold.
+You’ll hardly even need to mess with this unit once it is running, either, thanks to its use of an easy-access side filter panel and its hefty 1.8 gallon reservoir.

 Quickly compare important stats with this handy comparison table.

-Best Dehumidifier for a Basement Reviews
+Best Dehumidifier For A Basement Reviews

 hOmeLabs 4500 Dehumidifier